Search results for

 5. Choose iPhone/iPad.

 6. There are three ways to do this.
 You can connect your iPhone to the Samsung phone using a cable.
 You will need a Lightning to USB-C cable, of course.
-Or you can use any necessary adapter to make this work.
+You can also use any necessary adapter to make this work.
 Additionally, you can make the Transfer wirelessly, or just Get data from iCloud.
-We will transfer data wirelessly for the sake of simplicity, but the other options work well and the app will guide you through the process.
+We will transfer data wirelessly for the sake of simplicity, but the other options work well, and the app will guide you through the process.

 7. When you select Transfer wirelessly, the app will create a QR code.